HaraldHaglund/Ball_and_Beam/readMe.txt

 ex_st can now be used as a normal struct: ex_st->example = ...;

 For generating keys use:
-"ModeMonitor" for ModeMonitor
+'M' for ModeMonitor
-"PI" for PI-monitor(inner controller)
+'I for PI-monitor(inner controller)
-"PID" for PID-monitor(outer controller)
+'D' for PID-monitor(outer controller)
-"RefGen" for monitor in RefGen
+'R for monitor in RefGen